FoxxMD/context-mod/docs/README.md

 #### 4) All Actions from that Check are executed

-After all Actions are executed RCB returns to waiting for the next Event.
+After all Actions are executed CM returns to waiting for the next Event.

 ## Concepts

-Core, high-level concepts regarding how RCB works.
+Core, high-level concepts regarding how CM works.

 ### Checks